emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes_CI1_historic_districts.md

   - [ ] maybe add a separate page for something else...
     - [ ] for other institutions?
     - [ ] for actually seeing the historic districts
+  - [ ] add option for user to select the category
 - [x] do the proportional/standardization thing
   - [x] get data by state for area
 - [ ] Data cleaning: